boqapt/Clazz/README.md

 Child overrides Parent's method setPrivateVar and inside override calls method of Parent using this.superclass.
 So it has an access a value of private variable of Parent.

 Child calls this.superConstructApply to call constructor of Parent.
+Its important that no fields of an object would be defined or set before constructor call.
+Its the natural order of inheriting from an object: defining parent's fields first and applying child's fields

-As it passes its own list of arguments, this call can be replaced with option.autoConstruct
+As Child passes to constructor its own list of arguments, this call can be replaced with option.autoConstruct